 Uphill training is more effective than you may think.

-- Running uphill helps build stamina because it makes your heart rate go up faster than flat or downhill runs at similar speeds due to all that extra effort required from your leg muscles (glutes, hamstrings, quads).
+- Running uphill helps build stamina because it increases your heart rate faster than flat or downhill runs at similar speeds due to all that extra effort required from your leg muscles (glutes, hamstrings, quads).
 This means that if someone were trying out for both the cross country team and the track team at school, incorporating some hill workouts into their schedule would help them survive longer during practices without getting too exhausted!

 How to start running uphill

 The first step to running uphill is determining the grade.
 The easiest way to do this is to look at the slope of the road or path you’re on and then figure out the percentage of incline based on how many feet high it is.

 If you’re running on a treadmill, you can use its incline feature to help prepare your body for hills.

 Once you know the grade, try running for 10-15 seconds at that incline, then walking for 60-90 seconds at a steep downhill grade (5%).
 This will help build strength in your legs and lungs to handle more intense workouts.